 To supplement our curriculum, we plan theme days or sessions.
-For example, we have a STEM day planned for each term focused on different areas of science and technology.
+For example, we have a STEM day for each term focused on different areas of science and technology.
 We use special days such as religious festivals or charity awareness days throughout the year to help the children create long term memories from these experiences linked to our overall curriculum work.

 We work with partners to enhance our offer.
 Through the Newcastle United Foundation, we access Commando Joe's work on character education and adventurous activities - supplementing PE and PSHE/RSE and helping the development of the whole child.
 We also access sports coaches to supplement our work and to enable us to take part in sports festivals and shared competitions with other schools.
 An active learning expert helps deliver extra English and maths one day a week for all children and supports our school aim of keeping the children healthy and active.
+We draw upon the expertise and support from the Newcastle Diocese, including their resource centre and contacts for representatives from diverse world faiths.
+We have links across the border in Scotland, welcoming one of the Queen's chaplains from Scotland into school as well as a pilgrimage expert from Luss.
+In addition, we work with local artists and musicians to enhance the experiences and learning of all our children.